 If you’re performing a complicated daily skin regimen involving a basketful of products, you may be inadvertently weakening your skin barrier.
-Consider talking to a dermatologist or skin care expert about which products are essential and most effective.
+Consider talking with a dermatologist or another skin care professional about which products are essential and most effective.

 If you’re exfoliating, notice how your skin reacts to the method you use.
 According to the American Academy of Dermatology, those with sensitive skin and darker skin tones may want to use a soft cloth and a mild chemical exfoliant.